Wallpaper Removal Cost

 • Number of layers: Some walls may have multiple layers of wallpaper over one another.
 Each of these must be removed.
 The more layers the longer the job will take.

-• Painted wallpaper: If your wallpaper has been painted over, some removal techniques such as soaking and scraping won't work.
+• Painted wallpaper: If your wallpaper has been painted over, some removal techniques such as soaking and scraping won't work as well.
 The paint effectively seals the wallpaper making it more labour intensive to remove.

 • Room size and layout: Larger rooms take longer to strip, leading to higher labour fees.
 The same goes for rooms with awkward shapes, coves, or bay windows.
 The more nooks and crannies the room has, the more it will cost.